 Everybody loves a good read.
 There could be scenes in pieces of literature that rouses our emotions because we find resonance with them.
 However, here is the story of Shafi Cherumavilay who works as a construction worker in Kerala’s Kannur district.
 Well, he has made an immense contribution to the field of literature.
 As such, his works include translation of 14 books and 12 short stories from Tamil to Malayalam.
 Also, from early morning until 3 pm, he works as construction sites to earn his livelihood.
-The rest of the day, he devotes to his translation work.
+Then, for the rest of the day, he devotes to his translation work.

-Firstly, he reads books and, then, translates them into his own mother tongue that is Malayalam.
+Firstly, he reads books, and then, translates them into his own mother tongue that is Malayalam.
 Indeed, he has contributed to both the languages, Malayalam and Tamil.
 Thankfully, through his works, the people of Kerala have been introduced to a multitude of Tamil books.

 In fact, there is a long list of eminent writers whose works he has translated.
 These include Subra Bharathi Manian, Cho Darman, Melanmai Ponnusamy, Thoppil Mohamed Meeran, Meeran Mohideen, G Thilakavathy.
 R Madhavan.
 Salma, Perumal Murugan, and S Balabharathy.

 More so, when he starts talking about his honorary service to literature, he mouths his favorite line ‘Enna thaan ennaya poosikttu porandalum, udambula otra mannu thaan ottum’.
-The meaning of this statement is that if you get drenched in oil and, then, spin on the ground, only the mud that you deserve will stick to you.
+The meaning of this statement is that if you get drenched in oil and spin on the ground, then only the mud that you deserve will stick to you.
 This line is borrowed from one of Perumal Murugan’s literary works.

 Shafi’s Humble Beginnings